mgorbat/streamsx.speech2text/README.md

 # streamsx.speech2text
+Provides supporting applications
-Provides supporting applications/solutions, as well as microservices for effective transformation and analysis of speech to text in a Streams application using the com.ibm.streams.speech2text toolkit.
+for effective speech data ingest, preprocessing and recognition into text in a Streams application using the com.ibm.streams.speech2text toolkit.